JennaE23/ELEN4012_Investigation_2025_25G19/README.md

 ### Code:
 All code is in the 'code/' folder.
-In the code folder there are the follwoing sub-folders:
+In the code folder there are the following sub-folders:

 1. The structured_investigation_notebooks folder.